 The goal of the Cell Culture and Cell Phenotyping Module is to streamline cell culture and phenotyping analyses for vision researchers.
-To this end, this Module will support the maintenance and authentication of cell lines that are required for rigorous study of a wide range of NEI-focused research activities, including all NEI-funded research projects and new collaborative and pilot projects.
-The Director and staff of this Module will provide training, technical support, and maintenance of key equipment to facilitate scientifically rigorous, cutting edge, vision research.
+To this end, this Module supports the maintenance and authentication of cell lines that are required for rigorous study of a wide range of NEI-focused research activities, including all NEI-funded research projects and new collaborative and pilot projects.
+The Director and staff of this Module provide training, technical support, and maintenance of key equipment to facilitate scientifically rigorous, cutting edge, vision research.

 1) Routine maintenance of immortalized cell lines

 2) Maintenance of cryopreserved stocks of cell lines

 3) Establishment of primary corneal and retinal cell lines

 4) Routine screening for mycoplasma and endotoxin contamination

 5) Short tandem repeat DNA profiling for cell line authentication